top of page

 Clinically Practiced, Biblically Informed

-Helpful Boundaries for the Holidays and Beyond
+25 Helpful Boundaries for the Holidays + All Year Round

 Women sitting beside Christmas tree and looking tired or depressed.

-Are you dealing with the stress of navigating difficult family members this holiday season?
-You are not alone.
+Are you dealing with the stress of navigating difficult friends and family members this holiday season?

 Here are some helpful boundaries to get you started: “Thanks for the invitation.
-However, we will be doing our own thing this year.”
-“I appreciate you opening your home to us, but we’d prefer to stay in a hotel.”
+We always enjoy your company.
+However, we will be doing our own thing this year.
+It's been a busy, stressful few months.”
+“I appreciate you opening your home to us, yet we prefer to stay in a hotel.
+Having downtime with each other between activities is important.”
 “We are looking forward to being together, but we can only stay for a couple of hours.”
-“I need help preparing the meal; I’m feeling overwhelmed.”
-“I prefer to set my own schedule for the day and do what is restful for me.”
-“I’d like to change the subject and avoid political discussions.
+“I know I agreed to prepare the holiday meal for everyone.
+Now I'm realizing that I need help because I’m feeling overwhelmed.”
+“Thank you for including me in your fun plans, however, I prefer to set my own schedule for the day because I need dome downtime to rest.”
+“I understand how passionate you are; however, I’d like to change the subject and avoid political discussions.
 I find them stressful.”
-“I have a limited budget, so I’m unable to contribute that $ amount and/or bring that # of dishes for the meal.”
+“I have a limited budget, so I’m unable to contribute that $ amount and/or bring that # of dishes for the meal.
+Can we brainstorm some other options?”

-“Please do not give me parenting or relationship advice, and do not discipline my children or treat my partner poorly."
+“I appreciate your concern, however, please do not give me parenting or relationship advice, and do not discipline my children or treat my partner poorly."

 The truth is…

-• It’s OK not to go all out decorating your home this year.
+• It’s OK to not go all out decorating your home this year.

 • It’s OK to celebrate the holidays with NEITHER side of the family and do your own thing.